marinaKollmitz/mobilityaids_detector/README.md

 ```
 ## Tracking Configuration and ROS Parameters

+Dynamic Reconfigure can be used to adjust the parameters of the tracking module.
+Please also refer to our paper for a closer explaination of the parameters.

+* `pos_cov_threshold`: position covariance threshold, in [m], before the tracks are deleted.
+We compare the length of the major axis of the sigma confidence ellipse of the tracking state covariances.
+* `mahalanobis_max_dist`: Mahalanobis distance threshold for pairing detections to tracks [-]
+* `euclidean_max_dist`: Euclidean distance threshold for pairing detections to tracks, in [m]
+* `accel_noise`: Noise in constant velocity assumption of person, modeled by an acceleration, in [ms^-2].
+(ideally the parameter should work for different filter time frequencies.
+However, the acceleration noise does not take into account that while people can change their velocity quickly, their final velocity is limited.
+As a result, if the time step between frames is rather large (compared to the 0.06s we used in our RAS paper), the uncertainty in velocity and position grows large very quickly.
+Change this parameter if you feel the uncertainty grows large too slowly or quickly)
+* `height_noise`: Noise in constant height assumption of person, in [m]
+* `init_vel_sigma`: Initial uncertainty in velocity, in [ms^-1].
+The pose uncertainty is initialized from the sensor noise covariance
+* `hmm_transition_prob`: Transition probability of the mobilityaids classes of the HMM.
+How likely it is that the class changes between frames (e.g., person with crutches puts the crutches away and is now a pedestrian)
+* `use_hmm`: Whether to use the HMM component of the tracking module.
+If false, the tracker performs EKF updates and the mobilityaids class is determined by the last paired detection.

 ## Running the Mobilityaids Detector on Your Robot

 For running the mobilityaids_detector on your own data, change the `camera_topic` and `camera_info_topic` accordingly.
 The tracking also requires tf transformations between the `fixed_frame` and the camera frame (from the `camera_info_topic`).
 If tf is not available, you can set the `tracking` ros param to false and use the detection only.